I love the graphic, above. It’s entitled, Politicians Debating Climate Change.

 The number is so small that Wikipedia lists them out.
 I counted them.
 There are 363 listed, living and dead.
-Wikipedia even lists out those who disagree with the current ideas in climate change, but don’t think they disagree entirely.
+Wikipedia even lists out those who disagree with the current ideas in climate change, but don’t disagree entirely.
 Science is always open to discussion, disagreement, and debate.

 But bullshit is bullshit and there are not 31,500 scientists who “SIGNED their names to THEIR climate report to the UN’s IPCC, which REFUTED the IPCC and AGW fanatics.”